jamestansongen/30DayMapChallenge-2024/README.md

 ### Day 5: Journey

 Was thinking of a pilgrimage route such as Shikoku Pilgrimage or Camino de Santiago before I decided to trace Abraham's footsteps in Genesis.
 Tracing his journey chronologically ended up with many intersecting lines around Hebron.
-Hence I decided to make the map a single line passing by key moments in his life instead.
+Hence I decided to make the map a single line passing by key moments in his life instead, drawing some similarities to the existing Abraham Path route.

 ![Abraham Path](Day%205/Day%205.png)